3 Days in Lyon – The Perfect Itinerary

 Nearest Metro Stop: Masséna (Line A)

 There is no shortage of hotels in Lyon.
-So, I’ve put together a list of the best hotels in Lyon.
-And there’s something for every budget!
+Below is a list of hotels I recommend:

-• MEININGER Hotel Lyon Centre Berthelot – The best budget option in the city.
-The rooms are immaculate and well-designed.
-They have parking, a bar, and an amazing breakfast.
+• MEININGER Hotel Lyon Centre Berthelot – This is where I usually stay when I visit Lyon.
+It’s the best budget option in the city.
+The rooms are small but comfy.
+They also have a garage, a bar, and an amazing breakfast.

 • Boscolo Lyon Hotel & Spa – A magnificent hotel located in the center of Lyon.
 The staff is friendly, and the rooms are spacious.
 It’s a luxury hotel, but worth every penny.